grag1337/SilentAsset/README.md

 This project is in its early days, everything you see here is almost a POC.
 I will constantly be changing this project and adding / removing features.
 As said below, suggestions are greatly appreciated and assist me in prioritising feature addition.

-PS: Don't run this as root, unless you are prepared to debug for hours.
-I have no idea why it fails when running as root.
+<b>PS</b>: Don't run this as root, unless you are prepared to debug for hours.
+I have no idea why it fails when running as root.<br>
-PSPS: Make sure you have chromium and chromium-webdriver installed before lodging issues, just incase that's the problem.
+<b>PSPS</b>: Make sure you have chromium and chromium-webdriver installed before lodging issues, just incase that's the problem.

 ## About The Project